Excitement and disappointment as World Cup 2026 cities named

 Cheers and sighs met FIFA's announcement of the host cities for the 2026 World Cup.

 There were a number of no-brainers among the 16 World Cup sites, like the Los Angeles area, Mexico City and Toronto.
-But for some of the cities that were on the bubble, Thursday's big announcement was a dud.
+But for some of the cities that were on the bubble, the announcement Thursday was a dud.

 At a watch party in Washington D.C., the crowd was sullen when the last of the cities was announced.
 It was just the third time that a nation's capital has not been included as a World Cup host city.
 A similar scene played out in Denver.